DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 <br>

-##  Protists DNA sequences classification
+## Part IV:  Protists DNA sequences classification

 We did not test the ML-FFT + Soft Alignement method with the small protists dataset.
 More data is needed for the initial stage:  DNA sequence alignement and definition of the reference DNA frames.